-As indicated in the above responses to questions A3 and A4 there are more than 297 enterprises involved in the production and supply of the relevant products identified by this questionnaire.
+As indicated in the above responses to questions A3 and A4 there are hundreds and thousands of enterprises involved in the production and supply of relevant products identified by this questionnaire.
 The functions of the enterprise are commercial business, and each as producer/supplier of the products in relation to which they are identified.

-In any event, the GOC can advise that it has not allocated any special or governmental function to any of the 297-plus enterprises whether they are enterprises with State investment or not.
+In any event, the GOC can advise that it has not allocated any special or governmental function to any of those enterprises whether they are enterprises with State investment or not.
 Government powers are not shared or bestowed or vested on or in commercial entities.